MARC Conference

 Aloha!

-Notice: MARC XII was held April 3-8, 2022 at the Courtyard King Kamehameha’s Kona Beach Hotel in downtown Kona, Hawaii.
-Please check this website or the MARC Facebook page beginning in 2023 for updated information about MARC XIII which is expected to be held in March or April of 2025.
+Notice: MARC XIII is scheduled to be held March 23-28, 2025 at the Courtyard King Kamehameha’s Kona Beach Hotel in downtown Kailua-Kona, Hawaii.
+Please continue to check this website and the MARC Facebook page for updates.

 Since MARC I in 1987, this series of conferences has become the major international forum for discussion of advances in radioanalytical chemistry and its applications, despite the somewhat remote location for many participants.
 A wide variety of topics are covered in the scientific program including environmental radioactivity measurements, activation analysis, biology and medical applications, radiation detectors and instrumentation, nuclear proliferation prevention and safeguards, education, and mass spectrometry methods for detecting radioactive materials.